This guide will teach you everything you need to know about keto weight loss.

 I don't know about you, but most of the foods I tend to overeat happen to be pretty high carbohydrate/high sugar combined with high amounts of fat.
 Ice cream and donuts anyone?

-Increased satiety.
 When you go on a weight loss diet, it's no surprise, but you typically feel hungrier.
-Surprisingly, the ketogenic diet does not seem to follow suit.
-In most studies, people felt less hungry on keto, though the primary mechanism in which it does so is speculative at best.
+Surprisingly, the ketogenic diet does not seem to follow suit

 It is because your body can tap into these stores (your fat) at any time that you’ll enjoy a constant, steady stream of energy instead of dips throughout the day because you’re not spiking your blood sugar levels.